Volkswagen Touareg: First generation (7L; 2002)

-The first generation Touareg was introduced in 2002.
-It comes as standard with a 4XMotion four-wheel drive system.
-It has an automatic progressively locking center differential (with manual override) and a "low range" setting that can be activated with in-cabin controls.
-The Touareg featured an optional 4-wheel active air suspension, which can raise the ride height on command, and an optional locking rear differential to increase off-road capability.
+The first-generation Touareg was introduced in 2002.
+It came standard with a 4XMotion four-wheel drive system featuring an automatic progressively locking centre differential with manual override and an in-cabin-activated low-range setting.
+An optional four-wheel active air suspension could raise the ride height on demand, and an optional locking rear differential enhanced off-road capability.
 An uncommon option was a front-locking differential.
-Its load level ground clearance is at 6.3 in, Off-Road Level is at 9.6 in, and extra clearance of 11.8 in.
-It won multiple awards such as the Best Luxury SUV, Best Sport/Utility, Best 4x4, and, Least Green Car of 2004 in America."
+Ground clearance at load level is 160 mm, rising to 244 mm in the Off-Road setting and 300 mm at maximum height.
+It won multiple awards including Best Luxury SUV, Best Sport/Utility, Best 4x4, and Least Green Car of 2004 in the United States.